 Also – teachers have vast experience with dealing with kids and anxiety toward school.
 They can use this experience to help your child.

 Ultimately, if you want to help a child with anxiety about school, you should begin by speaking with the teachers!

 Join Local Clubs

-If your child struggles to find new friends or is being bullied, it is a good idea to get them to go along to clubs outside of school.
+If your child struggles to find new friends or is being bullied, it is a good idea to get them to clubs outside of school.

 That way, they can make friends and practice hanging out with other people outside of their family life.

-Depending on the age of your child, this could also help with any bullying issues they are facing.
-It helps with young kids a lot, but for older children, they may not appreciate going to clubs because of their bullying issues.
+Depending on your child’s age, this could also help with any bullying issues they are facing.
+It helps young kids a lot, but older children, may not appreciate going to clubs because of their bullying issues.

 To stop your child from being anxious about going to school, you can prepare them before school by running through some of the subjects they are due to learn.
 That way, you can pick up on any pain points.

-If they are anxious because they are struggling to keep up or understand what they are learning, you could speak to the teacher about potential reasons why.
+If they are anxious because they are struggling to keep up or understand what they are learning, you could speak to the teacher about potential reasons.
 It could be that your child needs a little extra help.

 Teach Anxiety Control